Magellan Magellan

 Transportation

 The closest airport is Billund, one hour by bus to Kolding.
-This requires a connection in a larger European city, such as London, Paris, Frankfurt, Amsterdam, or Copenhagen.
-If flying into Copenhagen airport, Kolding can be reached by train in approximately 2.5 hours.
+If flying into Copenhagen or Hamburg, Kolding can be reached by train in approximately 2.5 hours.

 Once in Kolding, you will be able to travel easily by bus, bike or on foot.